Põhja-Kõrvemaa Nature Reserve: Flora and fauna

 A number of rare or endangered species can be found in Põhja-Kõrvemaa, which is one of the main reasons behind the area's status as a nature reserve.
 It is home to large predators such as gray wolf, Eurasian lynx and brown bear.
 Small populations of European mink endured until the beginning of the 1990s, but are now disappeared, as in most of Estonia.
 Protected bird species include black stork, golden eagle, capercaillie and common crane.
 Nineteen species of orchids can be found in Põhja-Kõrvemaa (for example, Goodyera repens and Platanthera bifolia), among other rare plants growing in the area are Pulsatilla patens, Sparganium angustifolium, Isoetes echinospora and Oxytropis sordida (the only place in Estonia where the plant is found).

 Recreation

 Põhja-Kõrvemaa is one of the most visited protected areas in Estonia due to the closeness of Tallinn and general good accessibility - in the north the nature reserve is bordered by the Tallinn-Narva highway (E20) and in the west by Jägala-Aegviidu-Käravete secondary road.
 The nature reserve itself has also a considerable amount of gravel and dirt roads.
-Aegviidu, which is located less than 5 km southwest from the nature reserve and is the end point of Elron commuter railway line, can be reached in an hour from the center of Tallinn.
+Aegviidu, which is located less than 5 km southwest from the nature reserve and is the endpoint of Elron commuter railway line, can be reached in an hour from the center of Tallinn.